olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ## Quantum Primer

-Before we run the code, it is important to understand the process of what the code will be doing.
+Before we run the code, it is important to understand the process that the code will follow.
 We will start by analyzing quantum computing and figuring out why it is so readily optimized into ML applications.

 ### Qubits

-In classical computing there are "Bits", while quantum computing has Quantum Bits or "Qubits".
+In classical computing, there are "Bits", while quantum computing has Quantum Bits or "Qubits".
 Although they are both used to represent information, they are quite different.

-* A **Bit** is the smallest unit of measuring information in classical computing and it can only have one of two values: 0 or 1. (i.e., a binary digit)
+* A **Bit** is the smallest unit of measuring information in classical computing, and it can only have one of two values: 0 or 1. (i.e., a binary digit)

 * A **Qubit** is the smallest unit of information measurement in quantum computing.
-Unlike, classical bits, a quantum bit can have multiple states at the same time.
+Unlike classical bits, a quantum bit can have multiple states at the same time.
 Meaning, a quantum bit can have a combination of 0 and 1 simultaneously.
 This property of Qubits is known as **superposition**.

 A classical binary bit can only represent a single binary value, such as 0 or 1, meaning that it can only be in one of two possible states.
 A qubit, however, can represent a 0, a 1, or any proportion of 0 and 1 in superposition of both states, with a certain probability of being a 0 and a certain probability of being a 1.